SRCF/docs/source/timeout/compare.rst

 Comparing Timeout with other platforms
 --------------------------------------

-Timeout runs on the open source software Greenlight/BigBlueButton.
-Comparison with other video conferencing platforms is presented below to the best of our knowledge.
+Timeout runs on the open source software Greenlight/BigBlueButton and as such has both several benefits and drawbacks compared to other existing platforms.
 Comments marked in * are not normally true and are rather a result of pandemic-related extensions.

 .. list-table:: Comparison
    :widths: 25 25 25 25 25 25